 Circuit Courts have original jurisdiction in the most serious cases, including aggravated assault, burglary, rape and murder.

-Magistrates Courts have civil and criminal jurisdiction.
-In very serious cases/matters including rape, murder, or burglary, the magistrate courts must refer to Circuit Courts after preliminary hearings are conducted.
-There is a provision for about 79 Magisterial Courts to be located in Monrovia and the various counties in the Country.
+Magistrate Courts have civil and criminal jurisdiction.
+In very serious cases/matters including rape, murder, or burglary, the magistrate courts must refer to circuit courts after preliminary hearings are conducted.
+There is a provision for about 79 magisterial courts to be located in Monrovia and the various counties in the country.
 Each Court has a stipendiary magistrate with two associate magistrates.
 A stipendiary magistrate is supposed to be a qualified lawyer, while the associate magistrates are not required to be qualified.

 According to the Liberia Judiciary Law in §8.3(a) and §8.3(b), Justices of the Peace are to adjudicate on a very limited range of civil and criminal cases.

 The Legal System in Liberia is a dual one of statutory law based on Anglo-American common law for the modern sector and customary law based on unwritten customary practices for the indigenous people.

 The Primary Sources of Law in Liberia are:

 - Court Precedents